GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

-For our two quasars, we find that \VDES\ has a \hb/L$_{5100\AA}$ black hole mass that is consistent with the existing \ion{Mg}{ii} black hole mass estimates, while the \hb/L$_{5100\AA}$ black hole mass for \DELS\ is approximately twice as large as the \ion{Mg}{ii} estimates. \citet{shen2008} found that for $\sim8000$ low-$z$ SDSS quasars, $\log(M_{\rm{BH,H\alpha}}/M_{\rm{BH,MgII}})$ follows a Gaussian distribution with mean of 0.034 and dispersion of 0.22 dex, generally indicating a good agreement yet with some quasars found to have significantly different values of $\log(M_{\rm{BH,H\alpha}}/M_{\rm{BH,MgII}})$ up to $\pm 1.5$.
-While high-$z$ quasars likely follow a different distribution, our quasars are consistent with this \citet{shen2008} scenario where \ion{Mg}{ii} and \hb\ mass estimates can be consistent, although for some quasars these estimates can vary significantly.
-This highlights the need for obtaining \hb\ and \ha\ masses of a larger sample of high-$z$ quasars with JWST, to more fully understand the biases and reliability of the various black hole mass estimators in the early Universe.
+For our two quasars, we find that \VDES\ has a \hb--L$_{5100\AA}$ black hole mass that is consistent with the existing \ion{Mg}{ii} black hole mass estimates, while the \hb--L$_{5100\AA}$ black hole mass for \DELS\ is larger than the \ion{Mg}{ii} estimates, albeit consistent within the large uncertainties. \citet{shen2008} found that for $\sim8000$ low-$z$ SDSS quasars, $\log(M_{\rm{BH,H\alpha}}/M_{\rm{BH,MgII}})$ follows a Gaussian distribution with mean of 0.034 and dispersion of 0.22 dex, generally indicating a good agreement yet with some quasars found to have significantly different values of $\log(M_{\rm{BH,H\alpha}}/M_{\rm{BH,MgII}})$ up to $\pm 1.5$.
+While high-$z$ quasars may follow a different distribution, our quasars are consistent with this \citet{shen2008} scenario where \ion{Mg}{ii} and \hb\ mass estimates can be consistent, although for some quasars these estimates can vary significantly.
+This highlights the need for obtaining \hb\ and \ha\ masses of a larger sample of high-$z$ quasars with JWST, to more accurately measure black hole mass in the early Universe \citep[see also][]{Yang2023}.